 The promenade is a wide asphalt path on the seaward side of the seawall and there is another path on the land side.
 On a summers day the promenade is busy with other walker, joggers, parents with strollers or people sitting and enjoying the day.

 If you want to explore Cave Rock (at low tide) wander across Sumner beach to the seawards side of Cave Rock.
 It is an easy scramble through this short tidal cave and you emerge out on the other beach near the foot of a walking ramp onto the promenade.
-Cave Rock itself is an easy climb and a plaque on the tower remembers the pilot Joseph Day who save many lives between 1867 and 1880.
+Cave Rock itself is an easy climb and a plaque on the tower remembers the pilot Joseph Day who saved many lives between 1867 and 1880.

 It is easy walking around to Scarborough Park which sits under the cliffs.
 There are toilets here as well as a children's playground and an attractive children's paddling pool as well as plenty of shading trees.
 No dogs are allowed in the park.